jxu023/quine/README.md

 ## Hints

+* Every piece of syntax you use to write your program must be printed out, in order to print all the syntax out, you must represent all of it as strings.
 * You can use a definition bank to hold all the strings of things you need to print things out
 * Make sure you're familiar with quotes, doc-string quotes, and escaping characters